-Application of Proceeds in Event of Default.
-Except to the extent necessary, first, to compensate the Trustee for its reasonable fees and expenses (including reasonable attorneys' fees and expenses) and, second, to pay all principal of and interest then due and unpaid on all Outstanding Bonds, all damages or other payments received by the Trustee from the enforcement of any rights and powers of the Trustee under the Trust Agreement or the Lease shall be deposited by the Trustee into the Revenue Fund and used first to pay interest on the Bonds and then to pay the principal of the Bonds.
-If the amount deposited into the Revenue Fund is not sufficient to pay all overdue interest payments, the amounts deposited shall be distributed pro rata to Owners on the basis of the amount of interest due and unpaid to such Owners.
-If the amount deposited into the Revenue Fund is not sufficient to pay all overdue payments of principal, the amounts deposited shall be distributed pro rata to Owners on the basis of the amount of principal due and unpaid to such Owners.
+Application of Proceeds in Event of Default

-To the extent not required to be deposited into the Revenue Fund pursuant to the immediately preceding paragraph, all damages or other payments received by the Trustee from the enforcement of any rights and powers under the Trust Agreement shall be applied as follows in the order of priority indicated:
+Except to the extent necessary to compensate the Trustee for its reasonable fees and expenses (including reasonable attorneys' fees and expenses) and to pay all principal of and interest then due and unpaid with respect to all Outstanding Certificates, all damages or other payments received by the Trustee from the enforcement of any rights and powers of the Trustee under the Trust Agreement or the Project Lease shall be deposited by the Trustee into the Base Rental Fund and used first to pay interest with respect to the Certificates and then to pay the principal with respect to the Certificates.
+If the amount deposited into the Base Rental Fund is not sufficient to pay all overdue interest payments, the amounts deposited shall be distributed pro rata to Owners on the basis of the amount of interest due and unpaid to such Owners.
+If the amount deposited into the Base Rental Fund is not sufficient to pay all overdue payments of principal, the amounts deposited shall be distributed pro rata to Owners on the basis of the amount of principal due and unpaid to such Owners.

-- (1) deposited into the Reserve Fund to the extent that the amount in the Reserve Fund is less than the Reserve Fund Requirement; and - (2) any remaining amounts shall be deposited into and retained in the Revenue Fund for application to the payments due with respect to the Bonds on the next succeeding payment dates thereof.
+To the extent not required to be deposited into the Base Rental Fund pursuant to the immediately preceding paragraph, all damages or other payments received by the Trustee from the enforcement of any rights and powers under the Trust Agreement shall be applied as follows in the order of priority indicated: (i) deposited into the Reserve Fund to the extent that the amount in the Reserve Fund is less than the Reserve Requirement; and (ii) any remaining amounts shall be deposited into and retained in the Base Rental Fund for application to the payments due with respect to the Certificates on the next succeeding payment dates thereof.